WELCOME TO THE WILLIAM JEANES MEMORIAL LIBRARY

 The library regularly shows the work of local artists as well as the art work of children who live in the community.
 We invite local authors to present programs.
 We encourage others in the community who have particular interests to share them with others through presentations and talks.

 Library staff is often invited to speak at civic and business associations.
 We also host civic meetings on a regular basis.
-Examples of this include the Conshohocken Plymouth Whitemarsh Rotary Club which meets at the library every Thursday morning at 7:30 AM and the Career Networking Group in Philadelphia Meetup meets here every Tuesday morning from 8:30 to 10:30.
+Examples of this include the Conshohocken Plymouth Whitemarsh Rotary Club which meets at the library every Thursday morning at 7:30 AM and the Career Networking Group in Philadelphia Meetup meets here weekly.

 We want to engage with you and you with us.
 Please contact Lisa Clancy if you are interested in having a staff member speak at your event or make a presentation to your group.